ryuk-D-wild/xmq-Animatedbuttons-Js-/README.md

-Based on the content provided in the existing `README.md` file, here's a properly formatted and detailed README that incorporates the existing details and organizes it in a professional structure:

----

 # Animated Buttons with JavaScript

 A collection of interactive and visually engaging button animations built with JavaScript, GSAP, and Pixi.js.
 These buttons are designed to provide a futuristic and dynamic user experience with features like mouse tracking, neon effects, and smooth animations.